Cray-HPE/csm-template/README.md

 ## Contributing

-_Provide a `CONTRIBUTING.md` file.
-See the template file in this repository._

-See the `CONTRIBUTING.md` file for how to contribute to this project.
+See the [CONTRIBUTING.md](CONTRIBUTING.md) file for how to contribute to this project.

 ## Changelog

-_Keep a changelog in `CHANGELOG.md`.
-See the template file in this repository._

-See `CHANGELOG.md` for the changes and release history of this project.
+See the [CHANGELOG.md](CHANGELOG.md) for the changes and release history of this project.

 ## Authors and Acknowledgments (optional)